 - High Launch Dimple Pattern

-The Top Flite Bomb features a larger core in this soft compression golf ball and you will notice the difference.
+The Top Flite Bomb features a larger core in this soft compression golf ball.
+And trust us when we say you will notice the difference.

 This will increase the distance of your drives and longer iron shots in which your clubs have a higher swing speed.